reecemillsom/mgclient/README.md

 **attachingCompoundIndexes** - For attaching indexes which are not at the field level.

 **Parameter: [[nameOfField: string, sortingOrder: number]]** - Format of an array of arrays.
 This is to keep good format of the field name and the sorting order.

+**attachPlugins** - For attaching plugins to the schema, in order to do things on save, update or whatever your needs are.

+**Parameter: [{ plugin: (schema, options) => void, options?: object}]** - Format of an array of plugins. plugin must be a reference to a function and options are optional to pass to the plugin.

 ### Model creation